 |CSA-2||3815-3839 (Second Numbering)||1937||Alco||19|

 As was the case with many late model main line steam locomotives operating on other railroads, the Union Pacific's Challengers had a short operating life.
 The railroad's 4-6-6-4s saw only between 13 and 21 years of use before most were retired from active service in the late 1950s.
-UP 3985 was officially in 1962 after it had remained in storage at Cheyenne, Wyoming since 1957.
+UP 3985 was officially retired in 1962 after it had remained in storage at Cheyenne, Wyoming since 1957.
 After retirement Union Pacific continued to keep the locomotive at the roundhouse until 1975 when it was placed outdoors beside the Cheyenne depot.
 However, it did remain here long.
 In 1977 UP offered to restore the locomotive with the stipulation that the work must be a volunteer effort.

 several UP workers helping with the project, one of the largest steam

 locomotives ever built again was moving under its own power.
 To celebrate UP 3985's restoration the railroad sent the